Container

 });

-it('should register development dependencies', function () {
+it('should use development auth with permissive validation', function () {

 const container = createContainer(false);